PaxInstruments/t400-firmware/README.md

   - SPI flash https://github.com/PaxInstruments/SPIFlash
 3. Set the Arduino board to "LilyPad Arduino USB".
 4. Flash the T400 with the Pax Instruments bootloader at https://github.com/PaxInstruments/pi32u4_boards (requires extra steps)
-4. After pluggin in your T400 and turning it on ensure you have selected the correct serial port
+4. Plug in your T400 and turn it on
+5. Select the serial port corresponding to your T400

 During compilation on OSX you may receive errors relating to `RobotControl()` in `ArduinoRobot.cpp`.
 This seems to be a problem in Arduino 1.0.5 and later.
 To work around this...